China’s Digital Footprint in Africa: The Quiet Revolution Reshaping a Continent

 The Strategic Lock-in

-And here’s the thing that really matters from a strategic perspective: once a country is locked into Chinese infrastructure and Chinese debt, Beijing has leverage over your country’s policy.
-If you’re considering allowing American tech companies to compete, China can remind you that you’re their debtor.
+Once a country is locked into Chinese infrastructure and Chinese debt, Beijing has leverage over your policy.
+If you’re considering allowing American tech companies to compete, China can remind you you’re their debtor.
 If you’re thinking about joining a political alliance that opposes China, China can threaten to call in the debt.
-Infrastructure becomes a political tool.

 The African Perspective: Opportunities, Risks, and Digital Sovereignty